 Cristina de Middel has spent time with both Nobel Peace Prize laureates; Dr Denis Mukwege, the Congolese surgeon who has helped reconstruct the shattered bodies of thousands of victims of sexual violence, and Nadia Murad, a member of Iraq’s Yazidi minority and a survivor of sexual violence and slavery.
 Held captive by ISIS, she managed to escape after three months of enslavement.
 Mukwege was photographed in the hospital he runs in DR Congo, along with some of the thousands of women he has treated.
 Nadia was photographed in Paris, France, between meetings with government officials and world leaders.
 Since her escape from Iraq, she has devoted her life to telling her story in the hope helping those still in captivity.

-Visitors to this year’s Nobel Peace Prize Exhibition will be encouraged to become involved in the struggle to end the use of sexual violence in war.
+Visitors to this year’s Nobel Peace Prize Exhibition get the chance to become involved in the struggle to end the use of sexual violence in war.
 Visitors can sign an appeal urging Norway’s Higher Prosecuting Authorities to bring the perpetrators of such war crimes to justice.
-Every month, the appeals will be forwarded to the Director of Public Prosecutions.
+The appeals will be forwarded to the Director of Public Prosecutions.

 This Exhibition has been made possible in collaboration with Norad.

 11:00 am. - 5:00 pm.